chettriyuvraj/ez-ssg/README.md

 ### Serve static site locally

-To see what you created:
+To see what you created, run this from outside the _docs_ directory

 ```
 ez-ssg serve <port number>